akruszewski/gibl/manuscript/chapter2.md

 I> 1.
 An empty value
 I> 1.
 A single value, coupled together with another two sub-trees

 A family tree is one example of a tree.
-Another example of a tree is a binary tree where the left sub-tree's value is less than the current value and the right sub-tree's value is greater than the current value:
+Another example of a tree is a binary tree where the left subtree's value is less than the current value and the right subtree's value is greater than the current value:

 ```text
   2